ItsAlanK/portfolio-tracker/README.md

 ### User Stories ###
 - As a user, I would like to be able to load the tool and gain live stock/crypto data quickly.
-- As a user, I would like to be able to input my recent asset purchases and have them all saved to one location.
+- As a user, I would like to be able to input my recent asset purchases with them all saved to one location.
 - As a user, I want to calculate my gains/losses based on my current positions.
 - As a user, I need to be able to add/remove/edit my postitions.
 - As a user, I would like to be able to check my overall realised profit/loss.